Returning to Canada from Australia can be big transition for most people because the lifestyle in Australia is quite different from that of Canada.

 Before you decide to move back to Canada, it is likely a good idea to really consider why you want to move back.
 Life in Canada really is very different from life in Australia.
-Here is a great article from The Toronto Star that highlights some of the differences:

 What to bring: